0xharib/0xharib.github.io/_posts/2023-01-19-edtech-in-the-diamond-age.md

 INT.
 CARL'S MESSAGE SCREEN (SIMULTANEOUSLY)

-We see a message pop up on the mirror, showing that Carl has earned 28,223 EduCoin of royalties from EduNation.
+We see a message pop up on the mirror, showing that Carl has earned 28,223 EduCoin of royalties from EduQation.

 CUT TO: